 Students survey the historical development of education and analyze the role of personnel and career opportunities, problem areas and contemporary issues.
 Emphasis is placed on the cultural diversity of American schools today.
 Students complete observations in school settings.
-Appropriate use of instructional technology is integrated into instruction of content and pedagogy.
+Appropriate use of instructional technology is integrated into instruction of content and pedagogy (includes a 10 hour field experience).
 (Also listed as ECE 101.)